Original URL: http://pregnancy.familyeducation.com/labor-and-delivery/the-hospital-stay/40400.html

-Keep a phone card and money for tolls in your car.
+- Keep money for tolls in your car.

-Keep the phone number of a twenty-four-hour taxi service at your desk, and at home, just in case.
+- Keep the phone number of a twenty-four-hour taxi service in your cell phone, at your desk, and at home, just in case.

 In the early stages of labor, contractions will last about thirty seconds, building up to ninety seconds or even longer at the end of the first stage.
 You may also feel the following:

 How to Recognize True Labor: Questions and Answers

 - Your baby droppingAs your baby moves downward and forward, your abdominal pressure will lessen and breathing will be easier.
 This is called "dropping" or "lightening."
 It may occur at any time in the last four weeks but usually doesn't happen until labor starts.
 Now the pressure will be on your bladder.
 You can expect frequent urination, shooting pains down your legs, and an increase in vaginal discharge.